sensu/sensu-docs/content/sensu-go/5.16/guides/scale-event-storage.md

 ---
 title: "Scale Sensu Go with Enterprise Datastore"
-linkTitle: "Scaling with Enterprise datastore"
+linkTitle: "Scale with Enterprise Datastore"
 description: "Here’s how to scale your monitoring to thousands of events per second with Sensu."
-weight: 39
+weight: 160
 version: "5.16"
 product: "Sensu Go"
 platformContent: false